House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Is It So Hard To Buy A Ferrari?

-Many licensed showrooms will want to see a history of owning Ferraris before they will entertain the idea of selling a person even a standard model, which means that you have to have owned a Ferrari before you can buy a Ferrari, making it a difficult cycle to break into.
-To buy an exclusive model, you will likely need a good relationship with a licensed dealer and will have to have owned several second-hand and new models of the prancing horse.
-It does help if you’re a celebrity, but money alone isn’t enough to guarantee being able to get your hands on one.
+To buy an exclusive model, you will likely need a good relationship with a licensed dealer and must own several second-hand and new models of the prancing horse.
+It helps if you’re a celebrity, but money alone isn’t enough to guarantee getting your hands on one.
 (Car Keys)

 Who Owns Ferrari Today?

-Piero Ferrari, Enzo’s son, still retains his 10% holding, and the remaining 90% of the company is owned by Exor NV, which, in turn, is owned by Giovanni Agnelli, one of the original founders of Fiat.
+Piero Ferrari, Enzo’s son, still retains his 10% holding, and the remaining 90% of the company is owned by Exor NV, which, in turn, is owned by Giovanni Agnelli, one of the founders of Fiat.

 How Much Does A Ferrari F1 Cost?